-Name Role and F&P Status Appointment to role Resignation from role Other information Christopher Colahan Non-Executive Director (PCF 2A) Chairman of the Board (PCF 3) March 2019 April 2023 Group Non-Executive Director Karl Dooner Executive Director (PCF 1) Chief Executive (PCF-8) March 2019 N/A Chief Executive Officer Guy Finney Non-Executive Director (PCF 2A) March 2019 N/A Group Non-Executive Director Andrea Petrie (nee Reynolds) Independent Non- Executive Director (PCF 2B) Chair of the Audit Committee (PCF 4) March 2019 N/A Independent Non- Executive Director Barbara Merry Independent Non- Executive Director (PCF 2B) Chair of Risk and Compliance Committee (PCF 5) December 2022 N/A Independent Non- Executive Director any sub committees.
+Name Role and F&P Status Appointment to role Resignation from role Other information Hilary Browne Executive Director (PCF 1) Head of Underwriting (PCF 18) 2 April 2024 5 April 2020 N/A Chief Underwriting Officer Barbara Cotter Independent Non- Executive Director (PCF 2B) 5 March 2024 N/A Independent Non-Executive Director Karl Dooner Executive Director (PCF 1) Chief Executive (PCF-8) March 2019 N/A Chief Executive Officer David Fields Non-Executive Director (PCF 2A) 2 April 2024 N/A Group Non- Executive Director Guy Finney Non-Executive Director (PCF 2A) March 2019 23 April 2024 Group Non- Executive Director Stephen Michael Non-Executive Director (PCF 2A) Chairman of the Board (PCF 3) 19 January 2024 N/A Group Non- Executive Director Independent Non- Executive Director (PCF 2B) 14 December 2022 N/A Barbara Merry Chair of the Risk and Compliance Committee (PCF 5) 14 December 2022 3 September 2024 Independent Non-Executive Director Chair of the Audit Committee (PCF 4) 3 September 2024 N/A Independent Non- Executive Director (PCF 2B) 4 March 2019 N/A Andrea Petrie (nee Reynolds) Chair of the Audit Committee (PCF 4) 4 March 2019 3 September 2024 N/A Independent Non-Executive Director Chair of the Risk and Compliance Committee (PCF 5) 3 September 2024 IV.A

-As at 31 December 2023 the membership of the Risk and Compliance Committee is defined as the Board excluding the CEO.
-The membership of the Audit Committee is defined as the Board excluding the CEO.
-The Nomination and Remuneration Committee membership comprises of the Independent Non-Executive Directors and the Chairman of the Board.
+As at 31 December 2024 the membership of the Risk and Compliance Committee is defined as the Board excluding the Executive Directors.
+The membership of the Audit Committee is defined as the Board excluding the Chair of the Board and Executive Directors.
+The Nomination and Remuneration Committee membership comprises of the Independent Non-Executive Directors and the Chair of the Board.

-The below table summarises the role of the BHEI Board as at year-end 2023:
+The below table summarises the role of the BHEI Board as at year-end 2024: